 - When thoroughly mixed into a smooth paste, add soy milk and turn heat down to low.
 Whisk frequently until slightly thickened.

-- Stir in 2/3 (75g) of the vegan cheese and turn off the heat.
-Stir until sauce is thick and gloopy (see
+- Stir in two-thirds (75g) of the vegan cheese and turn off the heat.
+Stir until sauce is thick and gloopy (see Note 1).

 - When cauliflower is cool enough to handle, nestle the florets into a baking dish.
 Optional: you can also add half a cup of your favourite vegan sausage at this point.

 - Pour the cheesy sauce evenly over the cauliflower.
-Sprinkle remaining 1/3 cup (40g) cheese on top.
+Sprinkle remaining cheese (40g) on top.

 - Optional: top with black pepper, breadcrumbs, and/or vegan parm if you'd like.